 We know what we need.

-We need a big enough tax cut to have a huge economic growth in eighteen.
+We need a big enough tax cut to have a huge economic growth in 18.

-There are a lot of ways to get that done, but trying to go through some very complex tax reform model uh is just it'll just fail.
+There are a lot of ways to get that done, but trying to go through some very complex tax reform model will just fail.

-I mean, you and I'll be on on the we'll be on radio and television and and at Thanksgiving looking at an inability for these guys to learn.
+I mean, you and I'll be on the we'll be on radio and television and at Thanksgiving looking at an inability for these guys to learn.

 They have got to learn the lesson of what happened in the first seven months of the year.